archfrog/KioskForge/docs/FAQ.md

 ### Will KioskForge support Linux distribution X?
 For the time being, I am very happy about Ubuntu Server (which I use and have used as a web server for a decade or so), so this is not very likely.

 I could theoretically add support for a host of Linux distributions, but I don't really see the point.
 Ubuntu Server is free, very stable, and well documented.
 The software is also reasonably up-to-date and security issues get fixed quite quickly in my experience.
-Furthermore, Ubuntu supports Raspberry Pi and PCs equally well, something that not all Linux distros do.
-It is a hard requirement that both PCs and PIs are equally well supported.

 Adding support for a single target platform takes weeks or months, as Linux is a mess when it comes to administration of the operating system.
 Almost every distro does things in its own way and I, honestly, don't feel like battling a lost war on the intricacies of a bunch of Linux distros.

+Debian could potentially become a candiate to be supported by KioskForge sometime down the road as because Ubuntu is based upon Debian and also because Ubuntu is getting rather annoying these days (snaps, snaps, snaps, everywhere even thought the technology is only half baked yet).
+Chromium (the open source variant of the Chrome web browser) has been quite a bit of pain to work with because it is a snap, not a standard Ubuntu <code>apt</code> package.

+### Will KioskForge support PCs?
+No, the problem is that PCs are non-standard in every way, from CPU to graphics to audio and so on.
+I prefer to make KioskForge as stable and reliable as at all possible, instead of having to support a crazy number of possible and real PC builds.

+Supporting only two very standard target platforms, at the time of this writing, makes my job *a lot* easier and hopefully yields a stable, trustworthy, and flexible product that you and others can use for free.

 ### Why was KioskForge written in Python v3.x?
 I originally wrote the first version of KioskForge in Bash, because it was very simple in the beginning, but soon missed Python and its way more intuitive and logical environment.

 In short: Because Python v3.x is preinstalled on many Linux distributions and because Python is a great scripting language.

-### Why does KioskForge use Tkinter for Python?
-Because it is readily available on all platforms that support Python v3.x and because it is sufficient for the task at hand.

-### Why can't you use KioskForge on Linux?
+### Why can't you use KioskForge with Linux?
 This is work in progress, pretty soon you will be able to use KioskForge on both Windows and Linux.
 Feel free to request this.

-### Why can't you use KioskForge on Apple?
+### Why can't you use KioskForge on Apple equipment?
-I don't have any Apple gear and don't feel like spending a fortune on adding support for a platform that I don't use myself.
+I don't have any Apple boxes and don't feel like spending a fortune on adding support for a platform that I don't use myself.

 ### Will KioskForge ever invoke 'Raspberry Pi Imager' (RPI) directly?
 Not likely.